joannakl/learning-open-source/_articles/open-is-an-attitude/what-is-open.md

   This section will explore a variety of concepts, actions and attributes of the open ecosystem.
 prereq: Have read the README
 format: >
-  *   Read and watch videos on this topic, and consider answers to questions at the end of each section.
+  *   Read and watch videos on this topic, and expore the open as an activity.
 materials: Pencil and paper or a computer-- a way of recording notes.
 ---

 * TOC
 {:toc}

-**'Open' is not a one dimensional, nor is it something you can point to specifically - rather it is a a rich and innovative ecosystem enabled by a variety of actions and attributes.**
+**'Open' is not one dimensional, nor is it something you can point to specifically - rather it is a a rich and innovative ecosystem enabled by a variety of actions and attributes.**

 Watch this light introduction to open source, using a cooke recipe to represent software, licensing and collaboration.

-#### {{ site.video }} Endless Possibilities
+### {{ site.video }} Endless Possibilities

 [![Watch the video](https://img.youtube.com/vi/Tyd0FO0tko8/0.jpg)](https://www.youtube.com/watch?v=Tyd0FO0tko8)

-## Open is a Verb
+### Open is a Verb
 **Open is truly a decision**, and purposeful **action** - one that invites others in to collaborate, innovate and build together.

 **>> Access**

 Open access refers to the practice of **making peer-reviewed scholarly research and literature freely available online** to anyone interested in reading it.
 Open access has two different versions--**gratis and libre**.
-The difference is the choice of copyright - with Gratis being 'read only', and Libre allowing distributing and reuse.
-[1]
+The difference is the choice of copyright - with Gratis being 'read only', and Libre allowing distributing and reuse. [[1]](#50-shades-of-open)

-Some free software advocates prefer also to use gratis & libre to more clearly define the difference.

 *Imagine the potential for scientific breakthroughs as more research is made openly available.*